dhruv-kurpad/OscarProject-docs/README.md

 ![Photos of Oscar](images/OscarGIF.gif "Some of my favorite photos of Oscar")

 I started the [Oscar project](https://github.com/dhruv-kurpad/oscarProject) with the goal of being notified when my dog was having a seizure.
 Osacr was a [English Cream Golden Retriever](https://www.loveyourdog.com/english-cream-retriever/) who had a great life!
 Over the last 6 months Oscar started having seizures that continued to get more frequent and intense.
-As we were often out of the house, I was concerned that Oscar might have a seizure when none was around to help him. test
+As we were often out of the house, I was concerned that Oscar might have a seizure when none was around to help him.

 I wanted to build an app that could notify me if Oscar was having a seizure so I could head home and check on him if he was alone.